 Estimate your average cost-savings using the SonarMed™ airway monitoring system by potentially reducing UEs in the NICU.

 The SonarMed™ airways monitoring system connects to the ETT by replacing the 15 mm connector that attaches to the ventilator circuit.
 It uses acoustic reflectometry technology to emit sound waves through the ETT and then measures the sound waves as they return to the sensor.

-The system analyzes the timing and amplitude of the echoes to estimate the position and patency of the tube ― providing immediate audible alerts when movement or obstructions are detected.
+The airway monitoring system analyzes the timing and amplitude of echoes to estimate the position and integrity of the ETT.
+Immediate audible alerts then inform clinicians when movement or obstructions are detected.